Wednesday, September 17, 2025

 Manure Scoring – What Comes Out Tells You What Went In and What to Change

-One of the challenges we’re facing now is plants’ respond to the increase in CO2 in the atmosphere.
+One of the challenges we’re facing now is plants’ response to the increase in CO2 in the atmosphere.
 They tend to become more fibrous and less nutritious.
 This article looks at what’s happening and provides lots of information about why and what we might be able to do about it.
 It covers a lot, so take your time. 🙂

 Forage Quality is Declining and Grasshoppers and Livestock Aren’t Happy